 Important Tips When Boondocking With an RV

-Camping off-the-grid in remote areas requires you to pay more attention to fresh water and dumping waste, as well as minimizing impact on environment.
-Here are five important tips to save you from trouble when you’re boondocking.
+Camping off-the-grid with an RV in remote areas requires you to pay more attention to fresh water and dumping waste, as well as minimizing the impact on the environment.
+Here are five important tips to save you from trouble when you're boondocking.

 Conserve fresh water